flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

 ```

 ## Dependent options
-If I had to deal only with independent options I wouldn't have fallen victim to
+If I had to deal only with independent options I wouldn't have fallen victim to the
 primal urge to overengineer a simple problem.
 And if I did, there were certainly
 easier ways to do so.

 The issue is with what I call dependent options.
 It is easier to show an example
 to illustrate what they are and how they can be frustrating